YU-Zhejian/yuzj_linux_workshop/quiz1.md

 # Quiz on Shell

-Ver 0.3

-Based on Version 0.2 in 2022 summer program.
+Ver 0.3; Based on 0.2 in 2022 summer program.

 [TOC]

 ## Assumptions

 1. GNU Bash >= 4.4.
-2. GNU CoreUtils, GNU BC, GNU Grep, GNU Sed, and GNU AWK.
+2. GNU CoreUtils, GNU Grep, GNU Sed, and GNU AWK.
 3. Except _GNU Bash Reference_, _POSIX Reference_ and the manual/info pages of all above software, no external documentation or internet access is allowed.

 ## Short Answer Questions